antononcube/Raku-Lingua-Stem-Bulgarian/README.md

 - The resource files are essential for the implementation of `BulStem`.

+   - I had problems ingesting the stem-rules files in [PNp1] with my OS/IDE setup, so I used the files in [MHp1].

 - The resource files are used to make the Bulgarian stemming rules.

 - The stemming rules `Hash` object is made at compile time.

+- There are 120765 stemming rules with frequencies (counts) ≥ 1.

+   - By default rules with count ≥ 2 are loaded used.

 -------